| How do you know what you can do in the ICU? Many feel

 injured--those who could die at any moment.
 Proactive rehabilitation

+in such an environment may seem out of place.
 While it's true that some ICU patients will never leave the ICU and

 will expire in the unit, most (97%) will become stable and leave for